 - Medium: 140°F

-- Medium-Well: 150°F
+- Medium-well: 150°F

 Storage and Reheating

 Store leftover steak in an airtight container in the refrigerator for up to 3 days.
-For longer storage, freeze cooked steak in a zip-top bag with the air removed for a few months.
+For longer storage, freeze cooked steak in a zip-top bag with the air removed for up to a few months.

 Cast Iron Porterhouse Steak